FOREX-Dollar eases as investors price out 'Armageddon recession' risk

 By Amanda Cooper

-Data from the U.S. Commerce Department showed on Wednesday that retail sales in the United States rebounded sharply in January after two straight monthly declines, driven by purchases of big-ticket items like motor vehicles and other goods.
+Data from the U.S. Commerce Department showed on Wednesday that U.S. retail sales rebounded sharply in January after two straight monthly declines, driven by purchases of big-ticket items like motor vehicles and other goods.

 That came just a day after U.S. inflation figures showed consumer prices slowing, but still sticky.
 Data from earlier this month also showed that U.S. job growth accelerated sharply in January, pointing to a resilient economy.